 Bonum Bank's business operations do not include trading activities.
-Any use of derivatives is limited to hedging banking book items interest rate risk.
-The Bank executed derivative hedges during the financial year to decrease banking book interest rate risk in member banks balance sheet.
+On amalgamation level, any use of derivatives is limited to hedging interest rate risk in the banking book items.
+The Bank continued execution of derivative hedges during the financial year to decrease banking book interest rate risk in member banks balance sheet.